California Freight Mobility Plan 2020

 As the national gateway for international trade and domestic commerce, California exemplifies the world's most innovative, economically-competitive, multimodal freight network that is efficient, reliable, modern, integrated, resilient, safe, and sustainable, where social and environmental impacts are considered equitably.

 In collaboration with various State, regional and local partners, public and private sectors, and the members of the California Freight Advisory Committee (CFAC), Caltrans developed the California Freight Mobility Plan 2020 (CFMP) to provide a long-term vision for California's freight future.
 The CFMP is a comprehensive plan that governs the immediate and long-range planning activities and capital investments by the state with respect to freight movement.
 This multimodal freight transportation system facilitates the reliable and efficient movement of goods while ensuring a prosperous economy, social equity, and human and environmental health.
 The CFMP also complies with California State Government Code Section 13978.8(b)(1) (Assembly Bill 14, Lowenthal) and the freight provisions of the federal Fixing America's Surface Transportation Act (FAST Act) which requires each state that receives funding under the National Highway Freight Program to develop a State Freight Plan.
+In June of 2018, Caltrans submitted an addendum to the 2014 Freight Mobility Plan.

 If you have any questions about the plan, please contact us at CFMP@dot.ca.gov..